afnen3214-bit/opencv/README.md

-# Color Recognition using OpenCV
+Color Recognition using OpenCV

-## Description
+Description

 This project detects the red color using a webcam with OpenCV.

-## Requirements
+Requirements

-- Python 3.9
+Python 3.9
-- OpenCV
+OpenCV
-- NumPy
+NumPy

-## Installation
+Installation
-Bash
-
-

 pip install -r requirements.txt

-## Run
+Run
-Bash
-
-

 python main.py

-## Result
+Result

-The program opens the webcam and detects red objects by drawing a green rectangle around them and displaying the label "Red".
+The program opens the webcam and detects red objects by drawing a green rectangle around them and displaying the label “Red”.